-- You will want to modify this default code by deleting the triple x and entering the name of your URL variable.
+- Modify this default code by deleting the three x's and entering the name of your URL variable.
 The below merge code example would pull the value of the store variable from this query string: ?store=val

 Sample Merge Code: [url("store")]